Introduction to Cyber Attack

 The attacker will contact a person through an email as a bank manager and sends a message to him such as, because of a server issue, we are updating our system servers, please provide your bank details.
 As soon as a person sends his personal details to that mail, the attacker will access his account.

 - Do not share personal information online unless you’re sure about the authentication of a legitimate website.
 Also, change passwords regularly.
-Make sure that you’re not using the same password to different websites.
+Make sure that you’re not using the same password on different websites.

 - Make sure that you are using a website that starts with a Secure HTTP(https) extension.